 Where to eat Yodofu and Yuba in Kyoto:

-- Saga Tofu Ine (11am-9pm) -casual restaurant in Arashiyama serving different tofu set meals.
+- Saga Tofu Ine (11am-6:30pm) – a casual restaurant in Arashiyama that serves different tofu set meals.
 English menu available.

-- Yodofu Sagano (11am-5:30pm) – traditional restaurant in Arashiyama specializing in tofu set meals with tables overlooking the Japanese garden.
+- Yodofu Sagano (11am-5:30pm) – a traditional Arashiyama restaurant specializing in tofu set meals.
+Its tables overlook the Japanese garden.
 English menu available.

 - Junsei (11am-2:30pm & 5-7pm) – an elegant restaurant at the east end of Kyoto that offers tofu set meals, or you can order from the a la carte menu.

-- Okabeya (10:30am-5pm) – traditional restaurant in Kiyomizu serving yudofu and yuba set meals.
+- Okabeya (10:30am-5pm) – traditional restaurant in Kiyomizu that serves yudofu and yuba set meals.
 English menu available.

 - Saga Tofu Sanchu (8am-6pm) – a cheap food stall near Arashiyama Bamboo Forest serving many noodle and tofu dishes.

-- Yosiya (11am-5:30pm) – try their popular fried Yuba cheese (has fish paste) on a stick or try it with udon or soba noodles at the restaurant.
+- Yosiya (11am-5:30pm) – try the popular fried Yuba cheese (with fish paste) on a stick or with udon or soba noodles at the restaurant.

-- Kyozuan (10am-5pm) – try their tofu soft serve ice cream.
+- Kyozuan (10am-5pm) – try the tofu soft serve ice cream.
 Sounds weird but oddly tasty!
 And they promise that the ice cream doesn’t fall off the cone even if you turn it upside down.
-They also sell soy milk donuts, soy milk pudding and other soy products.
+They also sell soy milk donuts, pudding, and other soy products.

 - Kyoto Obuya (11am-10pm) – try dashi chazuke at this popular JR Kyoto Isetan Annex restaurant.
-Pour homemade dashi in your bowl of rice and sprinkle bonito flakes (dried fish flakes) on top.
+Pour homemade dashi into your rice bowl and sprinkle bonito flakes (dried fish flakes) on top.

-- Saryo Fukucha (8:30am-8pm) – a cute cafe in Kyoto Station with tea chazuke on their breakfast menu.
+- Saryo Fukucha (8:30am-8pm) – a cute cafe in Kyoto Station that has tea chazuke on the breakfast menu.

-- Dashi-Chazuke En (11am-10pm) – they have several dashi chazuke items at this restaurant in Kyoto Porta at Kyoto Station.
+- Dashi-Chazuke En (11am-10pm) – there are several dashi chazuke items at this restaurant in Kyoto Porta at Kyoto Station.

-- Gion Duck Rice (11am-3pm & 5:30-9pm) – try their duck rice with dashi at this Gion restaurant that only has emojis on their menu.
+- Gion Duck Rice (11am-3pm & 5:30-9pm Sunday to Wednesday & Fridays; 11am-9pm Thursdays & Saturdays) – try the duck rice with dashi at this Gion restaurant, which only has emojis on their menu.

 What is Tsukemono: Japanese vegetables pickled with salt and vinegar.
 Popular Tsukemono includes ginger, daikon, ume plum, turnip, cucumber, cabbage and eggplant.
 The colourful Japanese pickles are served as a garnish, a main course or as sushi.